apeace/react16-boilerplate/README.md

 ## Why?

-I spent too many days--nay, weeks--of my life fighting against Webpack templates that did way too much for me in ways I didn't understand.
+I spent too many days of my life fighting against Webpack templates that did way too much for me in ways I didn't understand.
 There was always one small detail I couldn't figure out how to change.
-One day I decided to write my own Webpack config instead, and since then I've never had another problem changing something in the build.
+One day I decided to write my own Webpack config from scratch, and since then I've never had another problem changing something in the build.

 ## Features